 - 1. Give an overview of the Resilience Coasts project - 2.
 Update and inform the cabinet members - 3.
-That Cabinet approve the Outline Business Case for the Resilient Coasts Project. - 4.
-That Cabinet accept the role as lead authority and the financial responsibility and scrutiny of £9.1m, supported by the additional scrutiny of GYBC's Environment Committee.
+That Cabinet approve the formation of a Project Board. - 4.
+That Cabinet, as lead authority, approve the Governance structure which includes the provision of the post of Chair provided by the Cabinet Member for Planning and Coastal Management